 - The Stagnation phase

 Your law firm hits a plateau.
-Growth and revenue stagnates.
+Growth and revenue stagnate.

-You are still benefiting from the last technology change, but previous efficiency gained are not having the same impact that they once did, and areas that need improvement for you to keep competitive are now becoming an issue.
+You are still benefiting from the last technology change, but the previous efficiency gained is not having the same impact that they once did, and areas that need improvement for you to keep competitive are now becoming an issue.

 - The Decline phase

 The markers of success are in decline.
 Revenue is shrinking and your firm is no longer as profitable as it once was.
 At this point, it is increasingly difficult to initiate a change event.